How To Lower Property Taxes: A Complete Guide

 Governments have long used property taxes to provide services throughout the community.
 A few things that might be funded by your property taxes include public schools, community improvements and local services.

 Of course, the amount you pay in property tax will vary due to state and local government laws.
 But the amount you pay will be based on the assessed value of the property.
-A tax assessor will determine the value of your property each year in time for the tax bill to arrive.
+A county tax assessor will determine the value of your property each year in time for the tax bill to arrive.

 When the value of your property increases in the eyes of a tax assessor, you’ll see your bill for property taxes rise.
 But there are a few ways to lower them, including applying for exemptions and filing tax appeals.

 1. Limit Home Improvement Projects

 Since an increase in your home’s value will lead to a rise in property taxes, it makes sense to limit home improvement projects.
 When you complete certain home improvement projects, like boosting curb appeal, adding a pool, or revamping a kitchen, the value of your home is sure to rise.
 And with it, your property taxes.

 If you want to avoid an increase in your property tax bill, limiting home improvements can be helpful.
 Painting your house, landscaping, and other minor upgrades that do not require permits are unlikely to significantly alter property taxes.
 However, your home is an investment, so you still want to build equity and increase your property value.

 2. Research Neighboring Home Values

 Doing your research about the home values in your neighborhood can pay off quickly.
-You can often find the value of the homes in your neighborhood as a free resource available to the public.
+You can often find the current market value of the homes in your neighborhood as a free resource available to the public.
 Once you have the information in hand, compare your property’s value to the homes around you.